isaac-chittilappily-ada/PRG1-functions-PRIMM/README.md

 - Add a "passing_rate" (scores >= 60)

 **Make:**
-- Create a function that analyses sales data (total revenue, average sale, best/worst months)
+- Create a function that calculates the final grade with weighted assignments (homework 30%, tests 70%)

 ---